Aontú

 Aontú (/ga/; "Unity") is a conservative Irish republican political party active in both the Republic of Ireland and Northern Ireland.
 It has been led by Peadar Tóibín since its foundation in January 2019.
 The party holds socially conservative positions, with a significant policy being opposition to abortion, and is left-wing on economic issues.
 Political observers have variously characterised Aontú as centre-left, right-wing, or populist.
+As of August 2026, the party reportedly had 2,500 members.

 History

 The party was founded by Peadar Tóibín, a TD who resigned from Sinn Féin on 15 November 2018 due to his anti-abortion views after opposing the party whip on the Health (Regulation of Termination of Pregnancy) Act 2018.
 Tóibín began canvassing elected representatives, securing support within a week from two local councillors in the Republic.
-Tóibín held meetings across the island addressing interested potential members.
+Tóibín held meetings across the island of Ireland addressing interested potential members.
 The first Northern Ireland local councillor declared on 7 January 2019.
 As of 28 January 2019 eight councillors had joined.
 A second councillor in Northern Ireland joined on 26 February 2019.

 The name "Aontú" was announced at a meeting in Belfast on 28 January 2019.
 The Meath Chronicle said that the announcement of the name was precipitated by its unexpected publication on the UK Electoral Commission website.
 Tóibín said the party had sought registration in both jurisdictions, that "Aontú obviously means unity and our major objective is the unity of Irish people north and south".
 He recalled that Belfast was the birthplace of the United Irishmen of 1798.
 Aontú would "seek to build an all-Ireland economy to mitigate the worst effects of Brexit, economic justice for all and to protect the right to life".
 Tóibín said he was talking with Sinn Féin, SDLP, and independent representatives in Northern Ireland, and that "people from Sinn Féin, SDLP and Fianna Fáil backgrounds would feel comfortable" in the party.

 Following its foundation in January of that year, Aontú contested the Northern Ireland local elections in May 2019.
 The party, which nominated 16 candidates, won one seat on Derry and Strabane Council, with its two outgoing councillors losing their seats.
 Several months after the election, a councillor for the SDLP in Mid Ulster joined Aontú.
 Later in May 2019, the party put forward 53 candidates in the 2019 local elections in the Republic Ireland, including its seven sitting councillors.
 Three were elected.
 Of the four Dáil by-elections held in November 2019, Aontú contested two.
 Finian Toomey came 7th in the 2019 Cork North-Central by-election with 1,008 votes (3.9%), and Jim Codd came 6th in the 2019 Wexford by-election with 2,102 votes (5.2%).
 Aontú contested seven seats in the 2019 United Kingdom general election in Northern Ireland.
 The party, which received 9,814 votes (1.2%), won none of these seats.